-Girlfriend, Interrupted, was inspired after becoming part of a stepfamily at twenty-five.
-I’d been single for three years.
-Graduated from University the year before, and hadn’t spent much time with children since my childhood… Overnight, weekends and holidays became strictly PG.
-I abandoned high heels and hangovers, in favour of cooking nutritious, family meals, and knowing the dates of School holidays.
-While Girlfriend, Interrupted isn’t based on actual events, real-life experience felt like advantage, so I held off making it my first novel.
+Overnight, weekends and holidays became strictly PG.
+I abandoned high heels and hangovers in favour of cooking nutritious meals and knowing the dates of school holidays.
+While Girlfriend, Interrupted isn’t based on actual events, real-life experience felt like an advantage, so I held off making it my first novel.

 I put Ella through her paces as a coming-of-age heroine for every step-something, out there.
 The highs and lows of any family are ripe for satire, but as Ella discovers, family hierarchies are unique, unless disclosed or experienced.
-While this was a playground for writing Comedy, I wanted to bring insight into the practicalities, emotional conflict, and subtle politics, of sharing responsibility for a child.
-You don’t have to leave home if you’re looking for an on-going saga, but while Step-parenting is increasingly common, it’s not so readily depicted beyond Fairy Tales.
+While this was a playground for writing Comedy, I wanted to bring insight into the practicalities, emotional conflict, and subtle politics of sharing the responsibility of raising a child.
+You don’t have to leave home if you’re looking for an on-going saga, but while step-parenting is increasingly common, it’s not so readily depicted beyond Fairy Tales.

 Answers are seldom universal, but themes are universally shared.
-Wicked Stepmothers, hapless husbands, interfering Mother-in-Law stereotypes, had to go!
-But first, we needed to have a lot of fun with them.
+Wicked stepmothers, hapless husbands, interfering mother-in-law stereotypes, had to go!
+But first, we needed to have fun with them.
 Devising comedy is the most fun you can have and still claim to be working.
-A light-coating of archetype brought the chance to dispel myth, and develop living, breathing, characters, who brought their own themes, complexities, and humour, to proceedings.
-It was important not to play Heroes and Villians with the book, and instead, create a patchwork family who ultimately share the same goals.
+A light-coating of archetype brought the chance to dispel myth, and instead, develop living, breathing, characters, who brought their own themes, complexities and humour to proceedings.
+It was important not to play heroes and villains within the book, and instead, create a patchwork family who ultimately share the same goals.

-Outside of the family, Ella’s career arrives at a crossroads.
-Required to step-it-up in her Creative-role at a boutique PR agency, among a colourful cast, she’s also trying to find her place in Dan’s family, and especially with his children.
-Quarter-life Crisis is more frequently acknowledged within Male-specific literature, (I’m thinking Jonathan Tropper, David Nicholls etc), but that post-Academic, pre-long-term relationship period, bites all of us squarely on the ass.
+Outside of the family, Ella’s career is at a crossroads.
+Required to step-it-up in her PR role, among a colourful cast of colleagues, she’s also trying to find her place in Dan’s family, and especially with his children.
+Quarter-life crisis is more frequently acknowledged within male-specific literature, (Jonathan Tropper, David Nicholls, etc), but that post-Academic, pre-long-term relationship period, bites all of us squarely on the ass.

 Well written, well said n well done to you !